rust-lang/rust/text/0000-untagged_union.md

 A union may have trait implementations, using the same syntax as a struct.

-The compiler should produce an error if a union field has a type that implements the `Drop` trait.
+The compiler should provide a lint if a union field has a type that implements the `Drop` trait.
+The compiler may optionally provide a pragma to disable that lint, for code that intentionally stores a type with Drop in a union.
+The compiler must never implicitly generate a Drop implementation for the union itself, though Rust code may explicitly implement Drop for a union type.

 ## Unions and undefined behavior